 Have your friends often told you to not blow things out of proportion?
 With so many situations and events in life, do you see them the way they should be?
 Or, do you distort them?

-Do you often find it hard to think positive?
+Do you often find it hard to think positively?
 If positive thinking is difficult, let’s explore how to think right.

-Right thoughts are those thoughts which make you see situations the way they are.
+Right thoughts are those thoughts that make you see situations the way they are.
 Right thoughts don’t blow the situations out of proportion.

 Do you make the same mistake with life’s situations?
 Do wrong thoughts garble the situations?

 If a problem is 20%, you make it 90%.
 You magnify it, that is, make a big issue out of something.

 Detach yourself and see whether the problem is that big.
 If someone else makes a big issue out of something, you tell them not to do so.
 You say that because you detached yourself.